Hengyu/BlockerAndBreaker/README.md

 In a game, the player is represented with a pink heart 💖.
 In the beginning, a player is placed in a very dark area ▓.
 To win the game, they should find a path ➤, get out of this dark area 🌑, and see the light ☀️.

 However, things are not so easy.
 In the pursuit of the light, there are different kinds of blockers underneath the darkness.
-A blocker can sabotage the movement of the player (💖); a blocker can make the pink circle become darker (⬜️).
+A blocker can sabotage movements of the player (💖); a blocker can make the pink heart become darker (⬜️).

-If the player encounter a lot of block, their pink circle may become darker and darker, and finally turns into a dark heart (🖤).
-When the heart becomes a COMPLETELY dark, the player get lost in the darkness, and the endless darkness is awaiting for them.
+If the player encounter a lot of blockers, their pink heart may become darker and darker, and finally turns into a dark heart (🖤).
+When the heart becomes to the COMPLETELY dark, the player get lost in the darkness, and the endless darkness is awaiting for them.

 ## How to Win?